mfaani/mfaani/content/posts/wwdc-keynote.md

 ### Features for Family
 - Family sharing: Can share subscriptions with upto 5 other accounts.
 - Can create accounts just for kids with built-in screen control time or purchase controls
-- Age restrictions for for apps, books,
+- Age restrictions for for apps, books
+- Prove or deny more screen time within messages.